 Keep up to date with latest weather, severe weather warnings and flood warnings.

-Suffolk Resilience Forum Stakeholder Weekly Bulletin
+Suffolk Resilience Forum Stakeholder Fortnightly Bulletin

 The purpose of this bulletin is to give a local update on the Covid-19 emergency from the perspective of Suffolk’s emergency services and public sector organisations.

 It is being shared with you as a valued stakeholder in the county so you can understand the key issues being dealt with by Suffolk’s Resilience Forum to support communities through this pandemic.
 Please feel free to share this with others in your community and networks.

 UPDATE FOR WEEK ENDING FRIDAY 7 AUGUST 2020

 Another weekend of sunshine is forecast which will again test us all as we balance the desire to get out and make the most of the summer, with the restriction in place to keep us safe and reduce the risk of the pandemic spreading.
 I know it can be difficult but we really do need to ‘Stick with it’.

 Last weekend there were isolated scenes of people packed outside pubs and bars in the county, far too close to each other and appearing not to appreciate the potentially serious consequences of their actions.
 We really need to avoid this behaviour and I’d appreciate your help in spreading the message within your own communities.
 We all have a responsibility to do all we can to prevent a spike in Covid-19 cases.

 We all know the drill - continue to wash your hands regularly, keep your distance and wear a facecovering when required.
 We thank you for your continued support, I can absolutely assure you, it is making a difference.
 Thank you.